sebamarynissen/simtropolis-channel/README.md

 Currently, content on the STEX is *not* processed automatically, but the goal is to automatically fetch the latest STEX uploads and process them.
 Ideally this happens by Simtropolis triggering a workflow dispatch on this repo, but we could also run an action that checks for new updates every hour or so.

+See also https://github.com/memo33/sc4pac/issues/49 for the initial idea and discussion.

 ## Goals

 - Minimize the amount of work needed by the admins of Simtropolis.
-- Automate the generation of yaml metadata as much as possible which as minimal friction as possible for content creators.
+- Automate the generation of yaml metadata as much as possible with as minimal friction as possible for content creators.

-See also https://github.com/memo33/sc4pac/issues/49 for the initial idea and discussion.

 ## Roadmap